Introduction

 In standard SQL, double quotation marks indicate an attribute/field name (NeighborhoodName), while single quotation marks indicate an attribute/string value (Fairview).

-When we inspect the data we can see in the Visual Preview that there are only parks in the Fairview neighborhood.
+Upon inspecting the data, we can see in the Visual Preview that there are only parks in the Fairview neighborhood.

 3. Add the File Geodatabase Writer